In this article, we’ll pit DocuSign vs. Adobe Sign. We’ll analyze both platforms to answer a simple question: Which one is better?

-Adobe Sign’s features mainly focus on streamlining the signature process to cater to all kinds and sizes of organizations.
-It has excellent integrations and can seamlessly integrate with other members of the Adobe family, such as Adobe PDF, Adobe Acrobat, and even Adobe Creative Cloud, so you can store your documents.
+Adobe Sign’s features mainly focus on streamlining the signature process to cater to organizations of all kinds and sizes.
+It has excellent integrations and can seamlessly integrate with other members of the Adobe family, such as Adobe PDF, Adobe Acrobat, and even Adobe Creative Cloud so that you can store your documents.

 On the other hand, DocuSign focuses on simplifying the customer experience for both business and private users.
 Although lacking the backing of a large company, DocuSign also offers great integrations to cloud services and CRMs.